DiaaZiada/Object-Counter-YOLOV3/README.md

 	```

 ## Train
-`train.py` is the file that responsible to manage the training process
+`train.py` is the script that is responsible for managing the training process
 ```
 usage: train.py [-h] [--epochs EPOCHS] [--image_folder IMAGE_FOLDER]
                 [--batch_size BATCH_SIZE]